nicolasbarrows/react_memorygame_project/README.md

 # React: Memory Game Project

+## Nicolas' Version Features

+- Responsive Design
+- The gameboard and scoreboard
+- A Winner/Reset Modal
+- Basic structure is there so that in the future I can add a difficulty selector so that the number of cards can be adjusted for difficulty.

 ## Getting Started

 - Open your command line and navigate to your repos directory (if you do not have a repos folder, then you can use mkdir repos to create one)